ibm-cloud-docs/power-iaas/managing-spp.md

 The benefits of using an SPP are as follows:

-* Provides control over licensing costs by limiting the number of processors an uncapped partition can use, which reduces the number of software licenses.
+* Get control over licensing costs by limiting the number of processors an uncapped partition can use, which reduces the number of software licenses.
-* Provides a better overall ability to manage processor resources.
+* Get a better overall ability to manage processor resources.

 The {{site.data.keyword.powerSys_notm}} always has at least one defined SPP as the default pool.
-You can add upto 63 more SPPs to a single {{site.data.keyword.powerSys_notm}} host.
+You can add up to 63 more SPPs to a single {{site.data.keyword.powerSys_notm}} host.
 The SPP is used and shared by a set of virtual server instances of the same machine type (host).

 <!-- Q2 -->